bulksign/VisualCustomization/README.md

-# Bulksign Visual Customization sample
+## Visual Customization samples
-This sample repository demonstrates CSS customization for Bulksign platform using a fictitious "Generic Company" organization.
+This sample repository demonstrates CSS customization for Bulksign platform.
-See also the documentation at https://bulksign.com/docs/AdminSettingsVisualCustomization.htm
+See also the official documentation at https://bulksign.com/docs/AdminSettingsVisualCustomization.htm

+### How can I easily create my own customization ?

+- make a copy the 2 CSS files under \Template

+- open the files in a text editor

+- replace  #MainColor#  with your main color.

+- replace #SecondaryColor# with your secondary color.

+- save the files and apply the customizations the way is described in next section.

-### How can I use this ?
+### How can I apply CSS customizations ?

 Log into Bulksign as a administrator and navigate to Settings \ Visual Customization.